 I will admit that it was difficult for me to truly figure out how to tackle the subject of horror within the context of THE GRINCH.
 It is obviously a children’s holiday story that ends on a very happy note.
 However, after much reflection, I found that perhaps the true focus on horror that we could pull from this tale is how envy, loneliness, and selfishness can make us commit horrible acts when pushed hard enough.
 In this iteration of THE GRINCH, we discover the root of the titular character’s hatred of Christmas.
 No one ever celebrated Christmas with him and as an orphan, all he could do was watch as all the happy Who families celebrated with one another.
 Abandoned and alone, he came to associate Christmas with these painful feelings and seeks to avoid Christmas everything so as to avoid those feelings.

 However, because of Whoville desiring to make Christmas three times bigger during the events of the film, The Grinch cannot avoid what is arguably a traumatic triggering time for him.
 So, what does he do?
 He decides that no one else can be happy over Christmas and that he must take it away.
-It’s that all adage of if I can’t have something, then no one can.
+It’s that old adage of if I can’t have something, then no one can.
 And that mindset is dangerous.
 However, The Grinch is able to see the horror of his actions thanks to the pure bean that is Cindy Lou Who.
 That is the light within the horror that could be dug up from this film.

 Overall, I think the team behind this adaptation of THE GRINCH has managed to update it enough to appeal to modern audiences in such a way that it doesn’t detract from the story.
-Even though the classic animated TV movie and the 2003 live action adaptation with Jim Carrey loom large in the memory, this adaptation by Illumination Entertainment finds a way to tell the story anew and seeks to provide more depth to the titular Grinch while also expanding Cindy Lou Who’s role in the story.
+Even though the classic animated TV movie and the 2000 live-action adaptation with Jim Carrey loom large in the memory, this adaptation by Illumination Entertainment finds a way to tell the story anew and seeks to provide more depth to the titular Grinch while also expanding Cindy Lou Who’s role in the story.
 These two factors are what keep me drawn to this film and perhaps should be something that audiences consider when they go view it.

 THE GRINCH stomps its way into theaters on November 9, 2018.